BowenTan02/CX4640_Final_Project/Report.md

 ### Higher-Order Finite Difference Approximation
 The higher order finite difference approximation is addressed in [*Numerical Resolution of Differential Equations Using the Finite Difference Method in the Real and Complex Domain*](https://www.mdpi.com/2227-7390/12/12/1870) by Almeida Magalhães et al. [3].
 This research extends the traditional real-domain approximations to a quadrant approximation in the complex plane, providing comprehensive coverage of real and complex finite difference equations along with their respective error orders, making it a valuable reference for engineering applications [3].

-## Advanced-Methods
+## Compact-Finite-Differences
-### Compact Finite Differences
 Compact finite difference schemes, also known as Padé schemes, provide high-order accuracy using smaller stencils compared to explicit schemes.
 These methods achieve this by solving an implicit system of equations for the derivatives.

-## Mathematical Formulation
+### Mathematical Formulation

-### Basic Compact Scheme
 A typical fourth-order compact scheme for first derivatives takes the form [4]:

 ![](compact_fd.png)

-where:
-- α is the scheme parameter
-- a and b are coefficients chosen for desired accuracy
+where α is the scheme parameter, *a* and *b* are coefficients chosen for desired accuracy, and *h* is the step size.
-- h is the grid spacing

-## Advantages
+### Advantages

-**Spectral-like Resolution**
-- Better resolution of high-frequency components
-- Reduced numerical dispersion
-- Improved accuracy per grid point

-**Computational Benefits**
-- Smaller stencil size compared to explicit schemes
-- Better handling of boundary conditions
-- Enhanced stability properties

-**Nonstandard Finite Differences**
+The Compact Finite Difference Scheme offers several significant advantages in numerical computations.
+From a resolution perspective, it demonstrates spectral-like characteristics, providing enhanced resolution of high-frequency components while significantly reducing numerical dispersion [4].
+This results in notably improved accuracy per step size compared to traditional methods.
+On the computational front, the scheme's efficiency stems from its compact structure, utilizing a smaller stencil size than explicit schemes [4].
+This compact nature not only simplifies the handling of boundary conditions but also contributes to improved stability properties, making it particularly valuable for complex numerical simulations.

+### Nonstandard Finite Differences
 These methods are specifically designed for certain types of problems where traditional schemes might fail.
-They can preserve important properties like positivity and boundedness of solutions[8].
+They can preserve important properties like positivity and boundedness of solutions.

 ## Applications-and-Performance